Mr-Bhardwa7/flutter_boiler_plate_with_bloc/README.md

    - English and Arabic lanuage implemented for example
 3. LHS and RHS supported
 4. Bloc and Cubit state management example
+5. Routing machinism like NEXT JS (folder based route generation)

+**Routing**
+To generate the new routes in the project run this command `dart run routefly` Check routing document on [routefly pub](https://pub.dev/packages/routefly "routefly pub")

 ### Showcase